OilerNetwork/pitchlake_starknet/documentation.md

 Once the option settlement date has been reached, the next step is to settle the round.
 This permanently sets the round’s state to _Settled_ (still the **current** round in the vault).
 Fossil lets us know what the average basefee over the option round's duration was, and depending on this value, the options may become exercisable (more on Fossil later in the crash course).
 If the options become exercisable, the total payout of the options is calculated.
 This allows an OB to burn their options in exchange for their portion of the payout.

-At this time, the remaining LP liquidity is sent to the next round, along with any premiums/unlocked liquidity that was not collected.
+When the round settles, we enter the **round transition period**.
+At this time, the parameters of the **next** round are initialized from Fossil (more on this later), and the remaining LP liquidity is sent to the next round, along with any premiums/unlocked liquidity that was not collected.

 > **NOTE:** If an LP does not collect their premium or unlocked liquidity during a round, it is not lost.
 It is included as part of their rolled over liquidity into the **next** round.

-After the round settles and the transition period passes, the next round’s auction can start, repeating the same life cycle.
-At this time, the round is no longer the **current** round in the vault, that pointer is updated to the round that's auction just started.
+After the transition period passes, the next round’s auction can start, repeating the same life cycle.
+At this time, the settled round is no longer the **current** round in the vault, that pointer is updated to the round that's auction just started.

 # A Technical Deep Dive